Friday, November 25, 2022

 A trip in the back of a frozen truck takes us to the Chicago train station.
 Neal gets home late, but a little wiser.
 If the last ten minutes of this movie doesn't activate your tear ducts, you should be on some FBI watch list.
 The British alt-pop band Dream Factory can be heard in the background of Del's "I like me" speech and was the perfect rythmic accompaniment to Neal's railroad reflection.
 It's another reminder that Hughes had a Scorsese/Tarantino-like ability to find mood music that perfectly matches what we're seeing and feeling.

 Del doesn't have a home and his wife Marie has been dead for eight years.
 "EVERY TIME YOU GO...AWAY".
 Every time Neal brings Del home for a turkey dinner, I get reminded what it means to be a human being.
 We all need that in our busy, fast-paced, monetary-driven lives that leave the Del Griffiths of the world largely unnoticed.
-Hughes was a Republican and he knew it.
+Hughes was a Republican and even he knew it.
 He may have also known something subconsciously about Candy because he ends "Planes..." and "Uncle Buck" with a bittersweet freeze-frame that conveys happiness and sadness at the same time.
 The less-is-more approach that was taken in editing, even though it left some good Candy verbiage on the cutting room floor(according to Martin) was the right call for VHS lovers and sleepy Thanksgiving Eve viewers.

 I like to think that Del spent a week or so in one of Neal's many guest rooms until he got an apartment and eventually a new wife.
 That's my post-script, and that's what a great movies does for you- they leave you imagining where the characters go after the end credits because you don't want your relationship with them to end.
 That's why "PT&A" has been a November staple since 1987, and please spare us the remake that's been talked about in recent years.
 It doesn't have a chance.
 Roger Ebert rewarded it's rewatchability with a spot on his prestigious 'Great Movies' book list.
 Now, it's officially on mine.
 "Planes, Trains & Automobiles" is one of the world's greatest films.